feed-in tariff frequently asked questions

-The FAQs on this page should help you with any queries you have about working with Good Energy as a FiT supplier.
-If you can't find the answer you need here, you can contact our Customer Care team on 0800 254 0000, or email the team at FIT@goodenergy.co.uk
+The FAQs on this page should help you with any queries you have about registering with Good Energy as your FiT provider and managing your account.

 How does FiT work?